chrabach/01.kickstarter-analysis/README.md

 ## Overview of the Project
 The purpose of this project is to help the client (Louise) raise money for a play called Fever that she would like to produce.
-Her expected budget is $10,000, and she intends to raise this capital via a Kickstarter campaign.
+Her expected budget is $12,000, and she intends to raise this capital via a Kickstarter campaign.
 She would like to use data analysis on prior Kickstarter campaigns to understand how best to execute her campaign in terms of timing, target funding, etc.  She would like to extract best practices from successful campaigns, and apply them to her own.

 ## Analysis and Challenges

-The analysis focused on Kickstarter date from 2009 – 2017.
+The analysis focused on Kickstarter data from 2009 – 2017.
 The data was international is scope, spread across 21 different countries, though the bulk (94%) of the data was in English speaking United States, Great Britain, Canada, Australia.
-Further, the data spanned multiple Categories, from the arts through technology.
+Further, the data spanned multiple categories, from the arts through technology.

 ![Parent Category Outcomes](other_resources/Parent_Category_Outcomes.png)